-- 1) The management system should include UPS systems, charging systems (chargers), energy storage systems, Can monitor and regulate diesel and solar generators - An integral component must be a system for detection and automated counter-reaction in the event of a "thermal runaway" (risk of overheating/fire of cells).to ensure operatorless operation even in emergency situations (according to US Firecode/ International Fire Code 2018 1206.2.10.7). - 3) Environmental control sensors for temperature and humidity, hydrogen sensors or level sensors should be supported, and climate control, building management systems, alarm systems and similar devices should be able to be actively supported and managed based on measurement results. - 4) All connected systems should be individually programmableFor example, it can be linked via a matrix with AND/OR logic in order to be able to define alarms from several subalarms and thus to be able to individually set each alarm that the system offers and also to be able to define your own new alarms. - 5) Digital input/output relays (switching contacts for building management systems) should be available and can be monitored. - 6) The BMS should optionally be able to detect a ground fault or residual current in order to be able to constantly monitor operational safety on site.
+1) The management system should include UPS systems, charging systems (chargers), energy storage systems, as well as diesel and solar generators.

+- 2) An integral component must be a system for detection and automated counter-reaction in the event of a "thermal runaway" (risk of overheating/fire of cells) to ensure autonomous operation even in emergency situations (according to US Firecode/ International Fire Code 2018 1206.2.10.7). - 3) Environmental control sensors for temperature and humidity, hydrogen sensors or level sensors should be supported, and climate control, building management systems, alarm systems and similar devices should be able to be actively supported and managed based on measurement results. - 4) All connected systems should be individually programmable.
+For example, a system should have the capability to be linked via a matrix with AND/OR logic in order to define alarms from several sub-alarms and thus individually set each alarm that the system offers and also to define user-created alarms. - 5) Digital input/output relays (switching contacts for building management systems) should be available and monitorable. - 6) The BMS should optionally be able to detect a ground fault or residual current in order to constantly monitor operational safety on site.
 In the event of a fault, the operator must be warned that leakage currents may occur and the service personnel must find and correct the cause.